French for Happy New Year: 34 Phrases for Toasting and Celebrating French-Style

 For starters, you can improve your reading skills with some New Year’s themed poems.
 Believe it or not, there are tons of them online, and my personal favorite sites on which to find them are Dico-Citations and Mon Poème (My Poem).

 Or, if you’re more of an auditory learner, try listening to Lokassa Ya M’bongo’s famous New Year song called “Bonne année” (“Happy New Year”).
-It’s got a great melody and the lyrics are loaded with fantastic New Year’s vocabulary.

 For those of you who love comedy and enjoy watching videos on YouTube, check out this hilarious video from online comedian Hassan.